-Of course, there is the TV, DVD player, Gaming Systems and Consoles like the latest Playstation 4 my son wants to buy.
-For travellers, of course, the camera battery needs charging too – yes another power plug!
+Of course, there is the TV, DVD player, Gaming Systems and Consoles like the latest PlayStation 4 my son wants to buy.
+For travelers, of course, the camera battery needs charging too – yes another power plug!

 Well at least we are told that these electrical gadgets are all designed to make life easier, and mostly they are right.
 Imagine no refrigerator, microwave, electric kettle, toaster, washing machine, dryer and the list goes on.